top of page

 These are offered as optional enhancements and are not required to benefit from the core program.

-Resilience in Practice is suited to doctors and clinicians who:
+Resilience in Practice is suited to Doctors, Psychologists, Nurses, Dentists, Social Workers, Mental Health Occupational Therapists or Speech and Language Therapists who:

 Please note: we periodically offer specialist Resilience programs tailored specifically towards one craft group - e.g. doctors, psychologists, nurses.
 If this is of interest, please check our Retreats page, or make an enquiry with us.